MICLab-Unicamp/LOCCA/README.md

 ITK-Snap is a free, open-source software for semi-automatic and manual segmentation of 3D medical images.
 It supports common formats like NIfTI, DICOM, MetaImage, among others, and allows visualization of volumetric images, creation of segmentation masks, and saving results for further analysis.

    - View ITK-Snap guide.pdf

 ---

-## Location

-The dataset can be found at [LOCCA](https://redu.unicamp.br/dataset.xhtml?persistentId=doi:10.25824/redu/ORXJKS).

----